Third Stimulus Check for Expats Approved- All Your Questions Answered

 – $2,800 for couples who file jointly

-– additionally, $1,400 for each dependent child under the age of 17
+– additionally, $1,400 for each dependent – including dependents over the age of 17 this time.

-The third stimulus check proposal includes a new provision to provide $2,000 for each qualifying adult dependent, too.
-This will be welcome news to Americans who look after their elderly relatives, and parents of college students.
+The third stimulus check plan includes a new provision to provide for each qualifying adult dependent, too.
+This will be welcome news to Americans who look after elderly or disabled relatives, and parents of college students.

 “On Jan.
 14, President-elect Joe Biden presented his first order of business: A massive $1.9 trillion stimulus bill called the American Rescue Plan that includes a third round of Economic Impact Payments (also known as stimulus checks).” – Forbes